LSNJLAW SM

 The driver’s license of a formerly-incarcerated person may be suspended for a variety of reasons, including failure to pay fines and/or appear in court, certain drug-related offenses, and violations of the motor vehicle and traffic laws.
 A driver’s license suspension is a major obstacle to a person’s effective reentry into the community.
 This law should help people who face driver’s license suspensions for “willful violations” of the motor vehicle and traffic laws.

-LSNJ’s Prisoner Reentry Project
+LSNJ’s Reentry Project